niravcodes/niravcodes.github.io/_posts/2019-01-05-movies-that-i-watched-when-i-was-sick.md

 ![](https://nirav.com.np/assets/img/amanda.png)

 I enjoyed this movie a lot more than I thought I would.
 The move is funny, has a comic setting and is fairly interesting.
 Amanda is adorable as Viola; it was pleasant to watch her various antics and expressions.
-Near the very end the story gets a little too cheesy for my taste but of course, better cheesy than sad.
+Near the very end the story gets a little too cheesy for my taste but of course, cheesy is always better than sad.

 I'd love to watch _She's The Man_ again someday.